Boris Johnson scraps remaining COVID restrictions in England

 In Britain, 85% of people age 12 and up have had two vaccine doses and almost two-thirds have had a third booster shot.

-The announcement was welcomed by many Conservative Party lawmakers, who argue that the restrictions were inefficient and disproportionate.
+Monday's announcement was cheered by many Conservative Party lawmakers, who argue that the restrictions were inefficient and disproportionate.
 It could shore up Johnson’s position among party lawmakers, who have been mulling an attempt to oust him over scandals including lockdown-breaching government parties during the pandemic.

 Health psychologist Robert West, a member of a government advisory committee, said the Conservative government was abdicating its “responsibility for looking after its population.”